 In April, 1989, Palm Beach Company was authorized comprising recruiting stations drawn from Fort Lauderdale and Sarasota Companies.
 The Tampa and Sarasota Companies, along with some of the Jacksonville Battalion, separated to become the new Tampa Recruiting Battalion in October 1991.
 San Juan became a company under the Miami Battalion at that time.
 Palm Beach Company was renamed to Jupiter Company in the spring of 1992.
 Aguadilla Company was activated in December of 1995.
 In September of 1999, Miami Company split into Dade North and Dade South Companies.

-The Battalion presently consists of seven companies: North Dade, South Dade, Ft.
+The Battalion presently consists of six companies: Miami, Ft.
 Lauderdale, Jupiter, San Juan, Aguadilla and Puerto Rico District.
-Its recruiting boundaries extend from Vero Beach to the Keys, and includes Puerto Rico and the U.S. Virgin Islands.
+Our recruiting boundaries extend from Vero Beach to the Florida Keys, and includes Puerto Rico and the U.S. Virgin Islands.